 When something is just “OK” but not great, we could sit with it forever and waste years of our life.
 It’s better for something to be so uncomfortable that we feel like we need something better, instead of losing a lifetime to missed opportunities.

-That’s why it has a bad reputation: because of its ability to shake-up our life.
+That’s why it has a bad reputation: because of its ability to shake up our life.
 But, actually (like the rest of the Universe) it’s always working in our favour!

 It puts a question mark over any relationships not working for us.
 It will bring our career crashing down if it’s something that we’re doing for the wrong reasons.
 Think of Saturn as “old Father Time“.
 It will ring the bell when time is up on the things which aren’t serving you.

-We should actually all be grateful for our Saturn Return, because once it’s done we’re in a much better position!
+We should all actually be grateful for our Saturn Return because once it’s done, we’re in a much better position.
 It reminds me of The Tower Tarot card which delivers the same message; that the structures of our life are going to come crashing down if they were built on a shaky foundation, such as fear and ego.

 That is exactly what our Saturn Return does for us.
 It wipes away any structures in our life which are there for the wrong reasons, if they’re going to stand in the way of our soul’s progression.